-- Credits: 3 quarter credit hours - Prerequisites: DAB171, DAN170, DA0171, DAP171, DAR171 - Course Hours: 100 contact hours (Externship 100) (On Ground 100, Digital 0)
+• Prerequisites: DAB171, DAN170, DAO171, DAP171, DAR171

+• Course Hours: 100 contact hours (Externship 100) (On Ground 100, Digital 0)

-The Dental Assistant Externship II is designed to provide practical on-the-job experiences that augment the student's inclass experiences.
+The Dental Assistant Externship II is designed to provide practical on-the-job experiences that augment the student's in-class experiences.
 Students are required to complete the 100-hour externship program at a work site connected with their field of study, which normally includes health care facilities such as private or group practices, clinics, and industrial clinics.
-This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course may include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.